uas2030/uas2030.github.io/content/docs/suas2025/report-airframe.md

 Statistical analysis of drop accuracy revealed a 90th percentile distance from the target of just 2.26 feet, demonstrating the system’s consistent precision.
-Th previous two figures compare the cumulative distribution of landing errors across all trials.
+The previous two figures compare the cumulative distribution of landing errors across all trials.

 <figure>